Zao Onsen 蔵王温泉

 Soaking in these acidic hot springs—which also contain high levels of aluminum, sulfate, chloride and iron—has beautifying effects as well.
 The water is known to rejuvenate and strengthen both skin and blood vessels, giving you a more youthful and healthy appearance.
 This is why Zao Onsen is also known as the “Springs of Beauty.”

 Choose from among dozens of hot springs during your visit.
-Most hotels or ryokan (Japanese style inns) provide their own private hot springs to be used by overnight guests.
-Day visitors wishing to experience multiple baths should visit one of the public bathing facilities or spas.
+Most hotels or ryokan (Japanese style inns) have their own hot springs for guests.
+There are day-trip bathing facilities and public baths for day visitors.

-Central tourism centers provide specific information and directions.
+The Tourist Information Center can provide more information and locations of the hot springs.
 In total, there are five facilities offering day visits in the area, three public hot springs, and three-foot baths.

-Public baths are simpler and very cheap.
-You may be required to bring your own towel or bathing goods.
+Public baths are simpler and inexpensive.
+You may need to bring your own towel or bathing goods.
 Some of the baths are not staffed, so remember to place your entrance fee inside the collection box.
-An advantage of the three public baths are their long operating hours: 6 a.m. to 10 p.m. daily.
+The three public baths are open from 6 a.m. to 10 p.m. daily.

-Foot baths (ashiyu) are a fun feature of many hot spring villages.
+Foot baths (ashiyu) are a fun feature of hot spring towns.
 Zao Onsen offers three places where you can take off your shoes or ski boots and soothe any aches for free.
 Two baths are open year-round, while the Shinzaemon-no-yu hot spring closes during winter.